cornerwings/kd-trees/readme.txt

            This will generate a random array of floats with 2^21 elements and sort it in parallel using 4 threads.
 The input nor the output will be printed to the screen.

+Fast Johnson-Lindenstrauss Transform:

+FJLT implementation complete

+To compile:

+1. g++ main.cc fjlt.cc io.cc -o fjlt -fopenmp -lfftw3 -lblas -lm

+2. As of now executable doesnt take any inputs.
+   Just creates some data randomly and does the projections on those